 Heading closer to the center of Bogotá is the Parque 93 neighborhood.
 If you’re wanting to stay somewhere safe, quiet, modern, and polished this might be the spot for you.
 There are plenty of restaurants and bars to visit in this neighborhood like Vista Corona, Black Bear, and Cocina Abierta.
 The location is great though because you’re just a 5 minute Uber ride away from the Zona Rosa entertainment area when you want a little more action.
 There are some really nice hotels in this neighborhood like the hip Click Clack Hotel ($$$), Salvio ($$$), and Selina Parque 93 ($$).

 Parque Virrey is a great location in Bogotá because it’s super safe, quiet and within walking distance from the rowdy Zona Rosa but far enough away for it to be quiet.
 Plus the park is a great spot to go for a run or grab fresh fruit in the morning from one of the vendors.
-The best places to stay in Parque Virrey include Cite Hotel ($$$), Cassa($$$), and this modern apartment ($$).
+The best places to stay in Parque Virrey include Cite Hotel ($$$), Cassa($$$), and this luxury loft ($$).

 Zona T / Zona Rosa

 Zona T (also known as the Zona Rosa) is the entertainment district of the city with outdoor and indoor shopping, restaurants, and where most of the nightclubs are located.
 The name Zona T because the streets unite in a T shape.
 If you’re the type of person that wants be in the center of the action – this is the neighborhood for you.
 It’s also very safe, walkable, and has the feel of any big city.
 In Zona T, my recommended hotels are AC Hotel ($$$), Bioxury Hotel ($$$), and BOG Hotel ($$$).